alfie-far/steady.zone/src/content/blog/trump-a-critical-review-2025.md

 >In the face of rising debt and a looming downturn, Trump isn’t offering policy.
 He’s offering theater — explosive, divisive, and dangerously effective.
 It’s the politics of distraction: keep the people angry, keep the markets guessing, and keep the blame flowing anywhere but up.

+### The Soft Soil Where Authoritarianism Grows
+>Like evil authoritarianism takes many forms; it doesn’t need a marching band, nor does it need to arrive in jackboots or behind tanks.
+Sometimes it wears a suit, cracks a joke, and promises to “get things done. sometimes in 2 weeks!”
+But it only takes root when the ground is fertile — and that ground is us.

+Over the past decade, I’ve seen a slow erosion of civic vigilance.
+This is not something that would happen by accident, rather it is fueled by the shadows of negligence and sustained via an astonishing lack of discernment.
+It looks like this:

+- **Shrugging at the news** Another scandal, another outrageous quote, another executive power grab; and yet, we scroll past it as if it's just noise.
+Our capacity for outrage has been numbed by volume.
+- **Equating complexity with bias** When everything nuanced is labeled “political” or “woke,” we retreat into the comfort of one-liners and memes.
+We start treating critical thinking as exhausting, and settle for simple statements and certainty — even when it’s wrong.
+But _reality_ is not something that could be summarised in a list of simple facts.

  Underlying Patterns of Behavior